cds-hooks/docs/docs/specification/current.md

 ### Use of JSON

-All data exchanged through production RESTful APIs MUST be sent and received as [JSON](https://tools.ietf.org/html/rfc8259) (JavaScript Object Notation) structures, and are transmitted over HTTPS.
+All data exchanged through production RESTful APIs MUST be sent and received as [JSON](https://tools.ietf.org/html/rfc8259) (JavaScript Object Notation) structures and are transmitted over HTTPS.
 See [Security and Safety](#security-and-safety) section.

-#### Null and empty JSON elements
+**Null and empty JSON elements**

 * JSON elements SHALL NOT be null, unless otherwise specified.
-* JSON elements SHALL NOT be empty, unless otherwise specified (e.g. to indicate [no guidance with an empty array of cards](#http-response)) in the CDS Hooks response).
+* JSON elements SHALL NOT be empty, unless otherwise specified (e.g. to indicate [no guidance with an empty array of cards](#http-response) in the CDS Hooks response).

-If a JSON attribute is defined with an optionality of OPTIONAL, but does not have a value, implementers MUST omit it.
-For instance, OPTIONAL JSON string and array attributes should be omitted rather than having a null or empty value.
+If a JSON attribute is defined as OPTIONAL, and does not have a value, implementers MUST omit it.
+For instance, OPTIONAL JSON string and array attributes must be omitted rather than having a null or empty value.

-Unless otherwise specified, JSON attribute values SHALL NOT be null or empty:  `null`, `""`, `[]`, or `{}` are prohibited.
-If a JSON attribute is defined with an optionality of OPTIONAL, but does not have a value, implementers SHALL omit it.
-For instance, OPTIONAL JSON attributes are omitted if no value is available.
+Unless otherwise specified, JSON attribute values SHALL NOT be null or empty, so `null`, `""`, `[]`, or `{}` are prohibited.
+If a JSON attribute is defined with as OPTIONAL, and does not have a value, implementers SHALL omit it.

 ## CDS Hooks Anatomy